niccolozanotti/AI4climate.science-vault/Neovim/Neovim.md

 ```
 ## mason-nvim-dap
 Edit file `~/.config/nvim/lua/plugins/init.lua`. \
-We will used `mason-nvim-dap` to automagicly install debugpy.
-We will set it's loading to verylazy so it doesn't slowdown nvim startup time.
+We will use `mason-nvim-dap` to automatically install `debugpy`.
+We will set it's loading to *verylazy* so it doesn't slowdown `nvim` startup time.
 It will also load its config from `configs/mason-dap.lua`
 ```lua
     {
         "jay-babu/mason-nvim-dap.nvim",